Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

    "saveMethod":"Text (Optional - String)"
 }
 ```

 + Encrypting user's card number:

-userCard must be encrypted using UTF-8 encoding and the HmacSHA256 algorithm.
+userCard must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
-The string to sign should be the user card number
+The string to sign should be the list of users cards numbers separated by semicolons ';'
-The string must be signed using the client's secret provided by dcoupon.
+The string must be signed using the loyalty program secret key.
 The encrypted text must be URL encoded when added in the request

 + OK Response: